jbcoe/value_types/DRAFT.md

 ### Special member functions

-Both class templates should be suitable for use as members of composite classes where the compiler will generate special member functions.
+Both class templates are suitable for use as members of composite classes where the compiler will generate special member functions.
 This means that the class templates should provide the special member functions where they are supported by the owned object type `T`.